arianitbp/slate/source/index.md

 Parameter | Default | Description
 --------- | ------- | -----------
-include_cats | false | If set to true, the result will also include cats. available | true | If set to false, the result will include contacts that have already been adopted.
+contacts | false | If set to true, the result will also include contacts. available | true | If set to false, the result will include contacts that have already been adopted.

 ## Put a Contact